 SFO Museum firmly believes in equity and inclusiveness in our exhibitions, collection, and team.
 Read about our support for the Black Lives Matter movement and how we are correcting our own missteps and injustices: www.sfomuseum.org/blacklivesmatter

-There are thirty galleries located throughout the Airport’s terminals.
+There are more than twenty galleries located throughout the Airport’s terminals.

 Object-focused exhibitions rotate every six to nine months; photography and student art exhibitions rotate every three to four months; and video arts selections are rotated into the screening room each week and shared for a duration of four weeks.
 A few of the Museum’s galleries feature long-term exhibitions dedicated to the history of aviation.
 Kids’ Spots are permanent, non-rotating galleries.Current exhibitions may be found by clicking here.